-One good thing about an artificial tree is that
+One good thing about an artificial tree is that it can be put up any time. |

 We picked my daughter up from college last Friday.
 On Saturday, she baked cookies and attended a family party with my husband.
 I stayed behind because the party venue had cats (I'm allergic) and my own home venue was festively adorned with end-of-semester papers to be graded.
 Since then, my college kid has gone shopping, wrapped gifts, visited with friends and exercised her right to stay up late and sleep in.